Syllabus

 Inclusion

 It is our intent that students from all diverse backgrounds and perspectives be well-served by this course, that students' learning needs be addressed both in and out of class, and that the diversity that students bring to this class be viewed as a resource, strength, and benefit.
 It is our intent to present materials and activities that are respectful of diversity: gender, sexuality, disability, age, socioeconomic status, ethnicity, race, and culture.
-Whether in education or industry, inclusive representation creates richer experiences and equips us to solve new and exciting challenges.
-As we begin the semester, we want you to know:
+Inclusive representation creates richer experiences and equips us to solve new and exciting challenges.
+Please join us in our commitment to a more welcoming and equitable community.

 Recording